The-Somkene/easyEnvGuard/readme.md

-# EnvGuard - Environment Variable Validator
+# EasyEnvGuard - Environment Variable Validator

 ## 📌 Introduction

-**EnvGuard** is a lightweight and easy-to-use environment variable validator for Node.js applications.
+**EasyEnvGuard** is a lightweight and easy-to-use environment variable validator for Node.js applications.
 It ensures that required environment variables are defined and have the correct data types, preventing runtime errors due to missing or incorrectly formatted variables.

 ## 🚀 Features